Salad Greens

 General Information

 Salad is a year-round constant on our dinner table.
 Our crop plan is set up with a wide diversity of salad greens.
 The goal is to have some kind at every distribution - even in winter.
 In the spring and fall this is easy.
 Lettuce, spinach and most other greens thrive in these cool, wet conditions.
 The summer is a challenge due to the heat.
 Most greens want to go to seed when it is hot.
 They also have a tendency to taste bitter due to less water in the soil.
 Spinach and greens in the Brassica family are a total wash in the height of summer, but some lettuce varieties do well despite the odds.
 In the winter we grow greens in our passive solar greenhouse.
 This is where you will be exposed to some unusual things like komatsuna.
 These greens can survive the winter in our passive solar greenhouse, although they don't do much growing in December and January.
-The winter challenge is to get enough growth on the greens in the early part of winter so we can harvest them during the slow growing time and still have enough until they start producing again in March and April.
+The winter challenge is to get enough growth on the greens in the early part of winter so we can harvest them during the slow growing time and still have enough until they start producing again in March.

 Storage Information